-Our exclusive pictures show Euston’s central role as one of London’s transport hubs.
-Our main image is a rare depiction of the station, terminus of the London & Birmingham Railway back in 1837.
+Our exclusive pictures from the book show Euston’s central role as one of London’s transport hubs.
+The top image is a rare depiction of the station, terminus of the London & Birmingham Railway back in 1837.
 This was the first mainline to London.

 And RT Cooper’s 1924 poster (above) celebrates the transformation of the old City line, seen as a ghostly apparition on the right, after full reconstruction to take modern air-door trains.
 Fascinating fact: island platforms only survive today at Clapham North and Clapham Common.

 In short, this is a chunky hardback read for any transport geek in your life this Xmas.
-It might, however, be a little outsize to whip out while you’re slogging it out on the Central Line at 830am.
+Disclaimer: ot might, however, be a little outsize to devour while you’re slogging it out on the Central Line at 8am.